 Discrimination is against the law.
-The County of San Diego follows State and Federal civil rights laws.
-The County of San Diego does not unlawfully discriminate, exclude people, or treat them differently because of sex, race, color, religion, ancestry, national origin, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation.
+The County of San Diego MHP follows state and federal civil rights laws.
+The MHP does not unlawfully discriminate, exclude people, or treat them differently because of sex, race, color, religion, ancestry, national origin, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation.

-The County of San Diego provides:
+The MHP provides:

-- Free aids and services to people with disabilities to help them communicate better, such as: - Qualified sign language interpreters - Written information in other formats (large print, braille, audio or accessible electronic formats) - Free language services to people whose primary language is not English, such as: - Qualified interpreters - Information written in other languages
+- Free aids and services to people with disabilities to help them communicate better, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats)

+- Free language services to people whose primary language is not English, such as:

+- Qualified interpreters

+- o Information written in other languages